JavlonAbdumannopovv/react-interview-questions/README.md

 226. ### What are hooks?
      Hooks is a new feature(React 16.8) that lets you use state and other React features without writing a class.

-     Let's see an example of useState hook:
+     Let's see an example of useState hook example,
      ```jsx
      import { useState } from 'react';